Flutterwave/Java-v3/documentation/PaymentPlans.md

 ##  Cancel a Payment Plan

-This describes how to cancel a payment plan
+This describes how to cancel a payment plan.

 ```java
 ListResponse flwResponse = new PaymentPlan()